miracleonyenma/portfolioX/content/articles/Earn-crypto-from-your-personal-site-or-blog.md

 tags: [BAT, Crypto]
 ---

-I think it’s amazing, the idea that your readers can say thank you for taking the time to write a post that helped them solve a problem or taught them something very important.
+I think it’s amazing, the idea that your readers can say thank you for taking the time to write a post that helped them solve a problem,  taught them something very important or even say thank you for being so awesome on the internet.
 It’s even more amazing if they could say thank you in sweet cash or better , crypto, in this case.

 Well, ways to do that have been around for a while now, with options like [Buy Me a Coffee](https://www.buymeacoffee.com/?source=fba1&utm_source=FriendlyGAd&utm_medium=BmcAdSearch&utm_campaign=April2020) or maybe you might consider placing [Carbon Ads](https://www.carbonads.net/) (not google ads plss 😂) on your site.

-You can also use a crypto payment gateway like the one [100pay](https://100pay.co) provides, which is awesome because you can receive crypto in a variety of crypto currencies and add it to your site directly, more on that later.
+You can also use a crypto payment gateway like the one [100pay](https://100pay.co) provides, which is awesome because you can add it to your site directly and receive crypto in a variety of crypto currencies.
+I'll talk more on that later in this article.

 These are cool options, but if you’ve used [Brave browser](https://brave.com/) before you’ll probably be familiar with [Brave rewards](https://brave.com/brave-rewards/) which are a way for you to earn tokens just by browsing and getting private ads.
 You might also be familiar with the contribute and “Send Tip” options in brave where you can send a monthly contribution or a one-time tip to a verified creator from your BAT(Basic Attention Token) balance right from your browser.